ravirt7911/Travalog/README.md

 #### User Action: Input Preferences
 - The user enters travel preferences: destination, number of days, budget range, and number of people.
-- AI-assisted input (via Google Maps Places API) suggests destinations as the user types.
-(CHECK)
+- Assisted input (via Google Maps Places API) suggests destinations as the user types.

 #### User Action: Submit Preferences
 - Upon submitting the preferences, the frontend sends the data to the backend via an API request.